-In October of 2016, I joined WhatsApp, a messaging client used by over a billion people around the world.
-For a long time I had admired the principles in which WhatsApp designs and builds its product, so I was extremely excited to begin contributing to it.
+In October of 2016, I joined the team of WhatsApp, a messaging service used by over a billion people everyday around the world.
+For a long time I had admired the principles in which WhatsApp designs and builds its product.

-Another project at WhatsApp was a new version of Status.
-WhatsApp actually got its start as an app where you could share a text status of what you are up to for your contacts to see.
-The new version of Status replaces the text-based status with rich photo, video and GIF updates.
+WhatsApp originally got its start as an app where you could share a status message for your contacts to see.
+The new version of Status was meant to complement the original feature by allowing sharing of rich photo, video and GIF updates.